 If both file modules are operating correctly with regard to management services, perform the following procedure to failover the active management node to the passive management node.
+You need root access privileges to perform this procedure.

 1. Open an SSH connection to the service IP of the file module hosting the passive management node role.